is an Alternate History

-- Insane Troll Logic: Molotov, when he meets with Hitler, is repeatedly astounded by how much of the man's thinking revolves around the "fact" that the Jews are trying to cause trouble for humanity.
-That is not the case, as the Jews have to choose between enslavement by the Race or extermination by the Nazis, and are going with the lesser of two evils while still supporting humanity as much as possible.
+- Molotov, when he meets with Hitler, is repeatedly astounded by how much of the man's thinking revolves around the "fact" that the Jews are trying to cause trouble for humanity.
+Particularly when his different statements and beliefs contradict one another in the same conversation.

-- In the second sequence of books, a member of The Race thinks this of a Nazi official she talks to about their status as the "Master Race.".
+- In the Colonization series, a member of The Race thinks this of a Nazi official she talks to about their status as the "Master Race".

 - Intelligent Gerbil: The Race are described in the books as 'looking like chameleons with delusions of grandeur.'

 - Interrupted Cooldown Hug: After a heated argument, Groves gives Jens the rest of the day off to go home and calm down.
 On the way home, he is approached by the base commander, who, informed of his leave, calls him a liar and a malingerer and tries to escort him back to Groves to clear things up.
 This is the last straw for Jens, who kills the colonel and his guard and tries to defect to the Lizards.

 - Ironic Echo: The first book opens with Atvar and the flagship's shiplord, Kirel, looking at an image of the enemy they expect to face, a knight on horseback from the Middle Ages and laughing at the prospect of an easy conquest.
 The last book in the Balance series, the first of the Colonisation series and Homeward Bound opens with them doing this again, somewhat more ruefully.
 Albeit also as exposition for those who started reading the later books.

 - Loads and Loads of Characters: Harry Turtledove is incredibly fond of doing this.
 Somewhat justified in that it's how he covers lots of different areas of the war at lots of different levels.